 George Osborne has just finished introducing the 2012 Budget, and some details are already available on the HM Treasury website.

-How this is implemented remains to be seen.
-There will be consultations over the next year, devising ways to implement this, which we will try to get entrepreneurs involved in, as we’ve done for Patent Box.
+There will be consultations over the next year, devising ways to implement this, which we will try to get entrepreneurs involved in, as we did for Patent Box.